sQUlearn/squlearn/docs/user_guide/quantum_neural_networks.rst

 We refer to the documentations and examples of the respective classes for in-depth information.

-In the following example we will use a :class:`QNNRegressor`, the encoding circuit and expectation operator as defined above, as well as a mean squared error loss function and the Adam optimizer for optimization.
+In the following example we will use a :class:`QNNRegressor`, the encoding circuit, and the observable as defined above.
+Additionally, we utilize the mean squared error loss function and the Adam optimizer for optimization.

 .. code-block:: python